European flounder: Biology

 The European flounder lives and feeds on the seabed and in the waters immediately above.
 It is mainly nocturnal and during the day rests on the sea floor, semi-submerging itself in the substrate.
 It feeds on bivalve molluscs and other benthic invertebrates such as shrimps, polychaete worms, gastropod molluscs and small fish.

 The European flounder leaves freshwater in the autumn and can often be caught in estuaries when the first frosts occur.
 Then the fish move into deeper water for the winter.
 In the spring it migrates to the spawning grounds, travelling at three to four miles (five to seven kilometres) per day and not eating en route.
-Spawning takes place between January to perhaps as late as July, being later in more northerly latitudes.
+Spawning takes place from January to perhaps as late as July, being later in more northerly latitudes.
 The female releases about a million eggs which are lighter than water.
 The male releases sperm which also floats and both eggs and sperm rise to the surface.
 Here the eggs are fertilised and hatch after six to eleven days depending on the water temperature.
 The developing larvae are planktonic and drift towards the coast and use selective tidal stream transport to migrate into estuaries and rivers.
 Juvenile flounders live in shallow waters, estuaries and rivers commonly at low salinity conditions.
 Flounders become mature when still small, the males when they measure 11.5 cm and the females when they measure 18 cm.
 The European flounder sometimes hybridises with European plaice (Pleuronectes platessa) and, particularly in the western Baltic Sea, the hybrid is common.
 In the Baltic Sea, populations of European flounder are known to breed in shallow waters rather than the deep water typical of the species; these populations are now known to be a distinct species, the Baltic flounder (P. solemdali).
 The Baltic flounder has steadily outcompeted the European flounder over the past 5,000 years due to a combination of natural and anthropogenic environmental changes.